How to Clean, Disinfect and Sanitize Surfaces in the Home

-In every home there are dozens of surfaces that need to be cleaned.
+In every home there are dozens of surfaces that need to be cleaned, disinfected and sanitized.
 Some of these surfaces are cleaned as they are used; such as kitchen counters when meal prepping.
 Many surfaces are only cleaned weekly or bi-weekly with regular household cleanings.

 But when you or another family member gets sick, it’s good to know how to keep surfaces clean, disinfected, and germ free to help keep others healthy and from getting sick as well.

 Cleaning, sanitizing and disinfecting surfaces and objects that are highly touched throughout the day will reduce the number of germs present.

 Cleaning in this way doesn’t have to be done just when someone is sick, it can be a good idea to incorporate it into a daily routine and teach young children the importance of a clean home, just like we teach them the importance of washing hands often.

 When someone is sick, your home should be cleaned and disinfected many times a day.
 After cleaning and disinfecting, your cleaning cloths should be rinsed and tossed in the washer, ready for the next load of clothes.
 If using disposable cleaning products, toss them in the garbage.

 As we said, there are many surfaces touched in a day, some of those surfaces to clean are obvious but there are some maybe not so much.

 - Kitchen and bathroom cabinets and drawer pulls